hyperledger-labs/fabric-smart-client/README.md

 # Getting started

 Clone the code and make sure it is on your `$GOPATH`.
-(Important: we assume in this documentation and default configuration that your `$GOPATH` has a single root-directoy!).
+(Important: we assume in this documentation and default configuration that your `$GOPATH` has a single root-directory!).
 Sometimes, we use `$FSC_PATH` to refer to the Fabric Smart Client repository in your filesystem.

 ```bash